Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/test.typ

 )

 == Conclusion
 Even though the mobile goal rush mechanism failed to meet the hypothesis, we are still happy with the results.
-The mobile goal rush mechanism is a surprise factor, meaning that we can grab a mobile goal from the enemy’s robot if they are not paying attention.
+The mobile goal rush mechanism is a surprise factor, meaning that we can grab a mobile goal from the enemy's robot if they are not paying attention.
 However, the mobile goal rush mechanism struggles to take the mobile goal if both robots are tugging for it, so we cannot use this as our main strategy.